Waseeq-Zafar/Url-Shortner/README.md

 🧪 Postman (GET request) – You’ll receive a 302 Found redirect.

 🔐 Security
-API Gateway is the only public interface.
+Only the API Gateway is exposed externally (on port 8082).

-Backend services only bind to 127.0.0.1.
+Backend services are restricted to 127.0.0.1 and not accessible externally.

+Internal communication uses RestTemplate for calling between services.

 🧪 Testing with Postman
-POST request to /api/create with a JSON body.
+POST request to /api/create with a JSON body to get the short URL.

 Copy the returned short URL.

-GET request or open it in a browser to verify redirection.
+GET request to the short URL or open it in a browser to test redirection.